Find policies, support documents, and additional resources for researchers in the College of Education.

 - Justification (limit of 2 single-spaced pages): How does the research semester fit into the arc of your career?
 How does it build on or take a new direction from your prior work, and what are the projected near-term and long-term benefits to your career?
 How would time away from the normal activities of teaching and service enable you to meet your goals?

 - Other Sources of Funding (Limit of 1 single-spaced page): Detail any additional funding from other sources as a part of the research semester activities.
 This includes the use of grant funds awarded to UGA as well as funds received from other institutions or organizations during the period of the research semester.

-- Curriculum Vita: The proposal should include a list of your professional publications, creative and/or professional works, and any other information relevant to appraising the proposed research objective(s).
+- Curriculum Vitae: The proposal should include a list of your professional publications, creative and/or professional works, and any other information relevant to appraising the proposed research objective(s).

 - Statement from the Department Head: The department head must provide a written statement or chart explaining how the faculty member's instructional and service responsibilities will be covered.
 When more than one faculty member is applying for a research semester, describe the total impact on the department and its instructional needs, and rank order applications if more than one is submitted.